hocbigg/classical-chinese/README.md

 - [Curriculum](#curriculum)
 - [Code of conduct](#code-of-conduct)

 # Summary

 The Classical Chinese curriculum is a **complete education in Classical Chinese (文言文)** using online materials.
-The program aims to build proficiency equivalent to a 4-year undergraduate foundation in Sinology or Chinese classics, condensed into **1–2 years** at ~20 hours/week.

 The focus is on reading comprehension, grammatical mastery, textual analysis, and cultural/historical context, with balanced attention to theory (grammar and philology), practice (translation and reading), and synthesis (interpretation and application).